-Sprouting requires an additional step and usually takes a few days, since you’re looking for those ‘sprouts' in your grains or legumes.
-Every 12 hours or so, you will need to replace the water to your grains and legumes to avoid mold.
+Sprouting requires an additional step and usually takes a few days.
+As the name suggests, you want to see 'sprouts' in your grains or legumes.
+Every 12 hours or so, you will need to replace the water to your grains to avoid mold.
 This informative post talks more about sprouting grains.

-I've seen people use a metal fine mesh wire but wasn't sure how it would hold up rust free with using water.
-Then I came across using a plastic needlework canvas from a craft or hobby store and knew I had to try this.
+I've seen people use a metal fine mesh wire but wasn't sure how it would hold up with water use.
+Metal mesh wire rusts easily and I didn't want rust particles in my food.
+Then I came across a plastic needlework canvas from a craft or hobby store and knew I had to try this.

 I used this 10.5inX13.5 in #7 canvas but in white.
 The number 7 refers to 7 square wholes per square inch.
 They come in smaller sizes for very small seeds like alfalfa, perhaps a 10 or 14 would be better for those?